ionoid/docs.ionoid.io/docs/Register/register.md

 # Create an account on Ionoid IoT platform.

-To use Ionoid IoT platform, you will need to create an account. you can access many Ionoid IoT platform features including
+To use Ionoid IoT platform, you will need to create an account, you can access many Ionoid IoT platform features including :

 - Monitoring your IoT devices.
+- Manage your IoT Fleet.
-- Deploy IoT  Application easily, and more.
+- Deploy IoT  Application easily.
+- Scale your Deployments and more.

 You can create an account on Ionoid IoT platform in few easy steps, follow the instructions below.